lookee/Reversi42/docs/GLADIATORS_SUMMARY.md

 ### In Menu

-All gladiators are automatically available in the Pygame menu!
+All gladiators are automatically available in the web interface!

 Simply:
 1. Launch Reversi42